Efuathesingingdeveloper/Artistree-Sinatra/README.md

  #contributor's guide

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the me, the owner of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with me, the owner of this repository before making a change.
 I can be reached at Georgycp@udel.edu